decentralized-identity/didwebvh/spec/specification.md

 section of this specification.
 Once the first `witness` parameter has been added to a version, there is always an active list of witnesses, and a [[ref: threshold]] of the active witnesses must provide verified proofs about an update before the update can be published.
-If the a DID version contains a new (replacement) list of witnesses (by including a new `witness` [[ref: parameter]]) that new list becomes active **AFTER** the new version is published.
+If a DID version contains a new (replacement) list of witnesses (by including a new `witness` [[ref: parameter]]) that new list becomes active **AFTER** the new version is published.